jflorian/doubledog-sigul/README.md

 This must be the nickname given to the Sigul Server's certificate within the NSS certificate database.
 The named certificate is used to authenticate the Sigul Server to the Sigul Bridge.

 ##### `database_path`
 Filesystem path to the server's SQLite database.
-Defaults to `/var/lib/sigul/server.sqlite`.
+Defaults to `'/var/lib/sigul/server.sqlite'`.

 ##### `enable`
 Instance is to be started at boot.
 Either `true` (default) or `false`.

 ##### `ensure`
-Instance is to be `running` (default) or `stopped`.
-Alternatively, a Boolean value may also be used with `true` equivalent to `running` and `false` equivalent to `stopped`.
+Instance is to be `'running'` (default) or `'stopped'`.
+Alternatively, a Boolean value may also be used with `true` equivalent to `'running'` and `false` equivalent to `'stopped'`.

 ##### `gpg_kludge_packages`
 An array of package names needed for the kludging the Sigul installation to work around issues with GPGME.
-This is only used if `gpg_kludge` is `true`.
+This is only used if *gpg_kludge* is `true`.

 ##### `service`
 The service name of the Sigul Server.